che-kir/che-kir.github.io/README.md

 1. Text summarizing using BERT, Transformers, etc.
 2. Telegram-bot with NLP (maybe with 1 point, or some another useful info)
+3. Text analyzing for fake news, or lack of information and evidence.